 Submitting your Research Essay: You are responsible for up-loading your essay to the Goldwater online application.
 Instructions for uploading your Research Essay will be provided in Application Step 2 – Supporting Documents.The Process

 Please note: these dates replace the "Important Dates" on the Goldwater website

 The Goldwater Nomination Committee will review the pre-applications and invite selected applicants to move forward with the process and deadlines listed below:

 - December 15th (Noon)--> Campus Deadline for the complete Goldwater application, with the exception of final transcripts.
 Please upload all application materials into the Goldwater portal & send a copy of your unofficial transcript to firstname.lastname@example.org.
 (The Goldwater website contains additional information about all of the components of the application.)
 Your recommenders should send their letters directly to the Campus Director of National Fellowships, [[llove, Lindsey Love]] (emailed or mailed).

 - January 10th--> Director of National Scholarships will contact all applicants to let them know if they have been selected as campus nominees.
 The nominees will have two weeks to fine tune their applications and upload their updated transcript into the Goldwater portal.

 - January 25th (5:00 pm)--> Deadline to submit your revised application materials and transcripts to the Goldwater website portal.
 (This allows the Director of National Fellowships one day to complete the final submission to meet the Jan 26th Goldwater National Deadline.)

 The decisions of the Nomination Committee are final.

-Read the bulletin of information and application materials very carefully before you begin to fill them out.
-Please contact campus Goldwater representative [[lmgrim, Lisa Grimes]] if you have general questions about your application or about the Goldwater process.
+Read the information on the Goldwater website and the application materials very carefully before you begin to fill them out.
+Please contact the Director of National Fellowships at email@example.com if you have general questions about your application or about the Goldwater process.